CoralSheenReef/git-github-fundamentals-CoralSheenReef/README.md

 # Carlsean Claricia
 # 025802424
-# Second attempt to commit
+# Trying to commit and push using terminal commands
 # :wave: The Basics of GitHub

 ## 🤓 Course overview and learning outcomes